paulsteele/aider-conventions/general/default.md

 * Prefer tabs instead of spaces for leading whitespace
 * Prefer creating pure functions and aim for functional design
 * Prefer dependency injection when possible
+* When fixing or writing tests you are not allowed to simply hardcode a response, you did it incorrectly if the code under test wasn't tested.